Onesmus123/React-Hooks-Checkpoint-/README.md

 # Movie App

 ## Description
-A React application that allows users to manage and view their favorite movies or TV shows.
+A React application that allows users to manage and view their favorite Kenyan movies and TV shows.
 Users can add new movies, and filter the movie list based on title and rating.
 The app uses React Hooks for state management.

 ## Components
 - **MovieCard**: Displays movie details including title, description, poster image, and rating.